Skryptonyte/CHIP8-Interpreter/README.md

 # What's this?

-A CHIP8 Interpreter written in C and the NCurses Library.
+A CHIP8 Interpreter written with OpenGL

 ### Progress